Game Ranger course in South Africa

 - First Aid level 1

-A written exam will be completed at the end for your FGASA (Field Guide Association South Africa) level 1 qualification.
+A written exam will be completed at the end of the game ranger course to enable you to obtain your Field Guide Association South Africa (FGASA) Field Guide Certificate (NQF2).
 This is recognised across Africa.
-See here for more information about the FGASA level 1.
+See here for more information about the FGASA Field Guide Certificate.

 Your programme will keep you busy at the reserve from Monday to Friday, with weekends free for study, relaxation and exploring.
 At the weekend many participants choose to head in to Port Elizabeth to enjoy the sea, surf and sand, as well as to use it as a base from which to explore the area.
 Accommodation is provided whilst in Port Elizabeth for no extra charge, although you will need to budget for food.
 Alternatively, you are more than welcome to remain at the reserve to enjoy the fantastic facilities there and simply relax.
 Don’t forget that you will be working towards an exam and qualification, so you will need to dedicate free time to learning and revision too.